About the High School Journalism Competition & Workshops

 What Is the Awards Luncheon?

-On the evening of Friday, April 10, 2015, winners from the competition round will be recognized at an awards luncheon.
+On the day of the workshops, winners from the competition round will be recognized at an awards luncheon.
 All competition winners and workshop participants are invited to attend.
 The meal is free for all participants.

 What Can You Do to Prepare?